 Annual Runoff Treated Based on Percent Sizing

-Based on the data from Withers and Ravenel study (2008), when properly sized, Filterra shall treat 90% of the total annual rainfall.
+Based on the data from Withers and Ravenel study (2008), when properly sized Filterra shall treat 90% of the total annual rainfall.

 Hydrologic Partitioning of Treated Runoff

 The relative proportion of ET&I to Effluent in the Treated Runoff is constant based on Hydrologic Soil Group (HSG), as shown in Table E-2.